boxyhq/website/docs/jackson/sso-providers/azure.md

 ## Next steps

-You've successfully configured your custom SAML application for Azure AD SAML.
+You've successfully configured your custom SAML application for Microsoft Entra ID SAML.
 At this stage, you can assign users to your application and start using it.

 ## Resources